 It is important that all the information within the motion, report and affidavit be true and correct.
 If the court finds that any of the information is false, the motion will be denied and all costs, attorneys fees, and expenses will be ordered to be paid by the moving party within 30 days.

-Failure to make the payment constitute grounds for contempt, which is punishable by up to 6 months in the county jail, a fine of up to $1,000, or both.
-Okla.
-Stat. tit.
-43 § 107.4.
+Failure to make the payment constitutes grounds for contempt, which is punishable by up to six months in the county jail, a fine of up to $1,000, or both.

 The Court Has Emergency Jurisdiction